 Your score on each quiz will be based on the percentage of correct answers.
-For example, regardless of the number of questions, if you score 85% on a quiz, then you will earn 8.5 points for that quiz.
+For example, regardless of the number of questions, if you answer 85% of the questions correctly on a quiz, then you will earn 8.5 points for that quiz.